Text Completion Mode¶

 - Grammar-constrained decoding.
 When Orb forces a tool call, text mode compiles that tool's JSON schema into a grammar the model is decoding under, so it's structurally impossible for the model to produce broken JSON, a wrong field name, or an extra field.
 This all but eliminates the "model returned malformed tool call" error class.

 - Prefill.
 Orb can hand the model a partial response and have it only generate the rest, instead of regenerating text it already knows.
-See the Editor example below.
+Reasoning prefill and Document mode's assisted generation both ride this.

 Where it shows up¶